 1. Quality Preparation

 When players cut corners and put in training at face value without their heart and soul, fatigue, injuries, or lack of sharpness in their performance will show up later in the competition.
 Peak performance in sports cannot be possible under such circumstances.
 The quality of preseason preparation is even more important in youth sports.
 In schools, the playing seasons for many sports start almost immediately when the school year starts.
-With our children away for long vacations, our athletes very often return to school to face

-competitions with very little training time.
-Team play, fitness building, and mental preparation are supposed to be done in 2-3 weeks, which is a sports world that is almost impossible and impractical.
+With our children away for long vacations, our athletes often return to school to face competitions with very little training time.
+Team play, fitness building, and mental preparation are supposed to be done in 2 to 3 weeks, which in the sports world is almost impossible and impractical.
 This kind of preparation is also detrimental to the development of our children.
-Under these circumstances, coaches and teachers (and parents, if possible) have a significant responsibility to ensure that our athletes are well prepared for competition.
+Under these circumstances, coaches and teachers (and parents, if possible) have a significant responsibility to ensure that our athletes are well-prepared for competition.
 Training programs for sports ought to be drawn up and implemented at year’s end previously.
-Our athletes need to understand that their season effectively begins when their examinations are

-cycling, running or swimming, playing catch and pitching in the backyard with their siblings, or even individual practices to improve certain skills.
-The main thing here is to preserve and improve what has been attained in the preceding season so that athletes do not return to school and start from scratch.
+Our athletes must understand that their season effectively begins when their examinations are over.
+With a training program started, coaches and teachers can then instruct athletes about a vocational training program.
+Each athlete should have one to do something to improve their playing abilities during their break away from school.
+It could include maintaining a certain standard of fitness through endurance activities like cycling, running, or swimming, playing catch and pitching in the backyard with their siblings, or even individual practices to improve certain skills.
+The main thing here is to preserve and enhance what has been attained in the preceding season so that athletes do not return to school and start from scratch.
 Simply planning and training will ensure quality preparation for the sports teams to attain peak performance in sports later.

 2. Mastering Individual Skills